e-paj/Medical-Insurance-Cost-ML-Project/README.md

  - Data pre-processing
  - Split Train-Test Data: will be used to evaluate the performance of the model
  - Linear Regression Model
- - Trained Linear Regression Model:
+ - Trained Linear Regression Model: a model where we will feed new data to get prediction of insruance cost